-This post is the beginning of an answer to a question that was raised in the JAINA webinar on 12/27/2020 on the COVID19 vaccine regarding the acceptability of being vaccinated against COVID19.
+This post was written to answer a question that was raised in the JAINA webinar on 12/27/2020 and sent by email to the JAINA education committee on the acceptability of the COVID19 vaccines in use from a Jain vegetarian and vegan perspective.
 Views are mine as lead of the Ahimsak Eco-Vegan Committee, as a physician who has worked in vaccine development and drug safety, and who has also been vegan since 1990.
+I have also included resources from other vegans as helpful views to consider.

 Animal ingredients and testing in vaccines

 Both mRNA vaccines, the Pfizer/Biontech and Moderna vaccines, contain fetal bovine serum (FBS) to culture cell lines used in production of the vaccines and use animal testing, as required by regulatory agencies, for early stages (preclinical) of vaccines development.
 Some of the vaccine candidates use shark derived squalene as an adjuvant (to increase the immune response to a vaccine).
-No doubt there is animal suffering in these steps of vaccine development and ideally we would have alternatives.
+The blood of horseshoe crabs is used to test for contamination.
+Animal testing was conducted, though side by side with human experimentation of the early COVID-19 vaccines.
+No doubt there is animal suffering in these steps of vaccine development and production ideally we would have alternatives.
 A supplier of FBS acknowledges that alternatives should be developed but so far are not adequate

 Choosing the least harmful option in an world that exploits animals endlessly